dalbay/Node.js-Tutorials/README.md

 		return output;
 	};
  ```
- Run the app in node; load the page in the browser -> Output: placeholder is replaced with content.
+ Run the app in node; load the page in the browser -> Output: placeholders are replaced with content.
  ![Dynamic product listing](images/nodeTemp3.png)
  <br/>

  ### Parsing Variables from URL's

- - Implementing the Product Details page:
+ - Implementing the Product page (template-product.html):
    - Import the **url model**
      ```const url = require('url');```
-   - The DETAILS button for a product will add the product ID which was replaced with actual data to the queryString, and navigate to  url path: /product
+   - The DETAILS button for a product will add the product ID, which was replaced with actual data, to the queryString; and navigate to url path: /product
      ```<a class="card__link" href="/product?id={%ID%}">```
-	 Click on the DETAILS button and console log the output and see what properties the requested url has to offer.
+	 Click on the DETAILS button and console log the output to see what properties the requested url has to offer.
 	 ```JavaScript
 		 console.log(req.url);
 	 /* OUTPUT - is the root: